Generic Name: apomorphine (a-poe-MOR-feen) (Subcutaneous route)

 Pharmacologic Class: Dopamine Agonist

-Apomorphine is used to treat Parkinson's disease, sometimes referred to as "shaking palsy."
+Apomorphine injection is used alone or together with other medicines to treat hypomobility, “off” episodes (“end-of-dose wearing off” and unpredictable “on/off” episodes) in patients with advanced Parkinson's disease, sometimes referred to as "shaking palsy."
 By improving muscle control and reducing stiffness, this medicine allows more normal movements of the body as the disease symptoms are reduced.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: